Can Foam Rolling Help With Posture? | 321 STRONG Answers

 | Lats / upper back | Shoulder protraction | 4-5x per week |

 The thoracic spine is the top priority for most people.
 Sitting all day compresses the T-spine into a rounded curve, and rolling that region restores natural extension.
-Pair thoracic work with chest rolling to release the forward shoulder pull, and you're tackling the two biggest drivers of upper-body postural collapse in a single session.
+Pair thoracic work with chest rolling to release the shoulder pull, and you're tackling the two biggest drivers of upper-body postural collapse in a single session.

 ## Building a Routine That Gets Results